neilscudder/wpspx/README.md

 WPSPX
 =====

-A plugin for WordPress that intergrates with Spektrix API V2.
+A plugin for WordPress that integrates with Spektrix API V2.

 Donations
 ---------